Bullet Journal How-to

 Sometimes I journal on these pages.

 Collections are lists or pages that go in between your Days on a Page.
 To give you some ideas, here are my collections so far:

-My Sister's Wedding has notes about bridesmaids, the bachelorette party, and the bridal shower.
+- My Sister's Wedding: notes about bridesmaids, the bachelorette party, and the bridal shower.

-You can make any kind of collections you want: lists for anything, notes, whatever...
+You can make any kind of collection you want: lists for anything, notes, etc.